MrAllenA/vendor-project/README.md

 > [!NOTE]
 > id : 21 - or the id of the vendor you want to update

-### 5. Delete Vendor (DELETE api/vendors/id/) - Authentication required , DELETE request to this will delete vendor for the id you have provided
+### 5. Delete Vendor (DELETE api/vendors/id/) - Authentication required , DELETE request to this will delete vendor, for the id you have provided

 | parameter  | value |
 | ------------- | ------------- |